Loop Trail? No

 The Medina River area has been important for centuries as an agricultural area.
 The area's place in history is evidenced by the remains of several cultures along its banks to include: Native American civilizations; ruins from the Spanish Colonial periods; the 1813 Battle of the Medina between Mexican/Tejano Separatists and Spanish Loyalists, two decades before Texas' fight for independence from Mexico (the battle's exact location is still a matter of some debate).

-The most ancient of these civilizations are evidenced by the Richard Beene Archeological site; a site of regional and national importance yielding over 80,000 artifacts ranging from between the early to late archaic period.
-The site is one of several sites in North America to produce relatively complete archeological records from the last 10,000 years.
+The most ancient of these civilizations are evidenced by the Richard Beene Archaeological site; a site of regional and national importance yielding over 80,000 artifacts ranging from between the early to late archaic period.
+The site is one of several sites in North America to produce relatively complete archaeological records from the last 10,000 years.

 The Medina Greenway also protects a regional fluvial ecosystem at or near the convergence of 4 major ecological zones to include the South Texas Plain, Blackland Prairie, Edwards Plateau, and Post Oak Savannah.
 The richness of ecological diversity is special in this area and worth preserving.